 Result of the reform:

-The implementation of aforementioned activities will make the financing of sports federations and other sports organisations a lot more transparent, and significantly decrease bureaucracy for sports organisations and public sector sources (the Ministry of Culture, the Council of the Gambling Tax and the Cultural Endowment of Estonia).
+The implementation of aforementioned activities will make the financing of sports federations and other sports organisations a lot more transparent, and significantly decrease bureaucracy for sports organisations and public sector sources (the Ministry of Culture and the Cultural Endowment of Estonia).

 Undersecretary for Sport at the Ministry of Culture